They say…

 The company also owns a rather trendy in a basement in Covent Garden, also called Freedom Brewery (though also known as the Soho Brewery, rather puzzlingly since it’s not in Soho at all), where a small plant brews a selection of other beers for consumption on the premises, all inspired by continental European and US models.
 These are all served under gas pressure but are otherwise made to high standards.

-Soho Red is described as based on a pre-prohibition US dark beer – a style which, in its turn, owed much to the old style of dark lager that was brought to North America by European migrants.
+Soho Red is described as based on a pre-prohibition US dark beer – a style which, in its turn, owed much to the old Vienna style of dark lager that was brought to North America by European migrants.
 The relatively modest gravity is more in line with the expectations of contemporary British drinkers but this is still an attractive and flavourful beer, a deep ruby brown in colour with some head.

-The nose is fairly restrained, slightly sweet and faintly hoppy, and the beer itself has a pleasant palate, malty but very much in the Germanic style with phenolic notes and some and fruit.
+The nose is fairly restrained, slightly sweet and faintly hoppy, and the beer itself has a pleasant palate, malty but very much in the Germanic style with phenolic notes and some chocolate and fruit.
 Eventually a herbal bitterness develops and this slightly sweet beer becomes refreshingly grapefruity in the finish.

 As beers of this kind are so rare in Britain, this is a welcome addition to the local repertoire — though the pub which is its principal outlet sadly seemed to me too brash, noisy and uncomfortable to enjoy it at its best.